kubeflow/testing/README.md

     * Use https://prow.k8s.io/hook as the target
     * Get HMAC token from k8s test team

-## Guidelines For Writing An Argo Workflow For An E2E Test
+## Writing An Argo Workflow For An E2E Test

 This section provides guidelines for writing Argo workflows to use as E2E tests